jacobbarton1/mylga/README.md

 - `fixtures/dwqmp.json` – a drinking-water scheme, sampling point, field
   samples, results, and follow-up actions for water-quality workflows.

+### Fleet admin permissions

+Only members of the `FleetAdmin` group (or superusers) can add/edit/delete vehicles, update defect reports, or submit maintenance records.
+Use the Django admin to add staff to this group for elevated access.
+The sample admin account (`jacob_barton@murweh.qld.gov.au`) already belongs to `FleetAdmin`.

 The main apps are available at:

 - `/` – Home dashboard